pcingola/bds/src/manual/docs/test_cases.md

 ## Test cases

 `bds` provides a simple testing functionality.
-Simply use the `-t` command line option and `bds` will run all functions `test*()` (i.e. that is functions whose names start with 'test' and have no arguments).
+Simply use the `-t` command line option and `bds` will run all functions `test*()`

+A test is defined as a function that:
+1. the name starts with `test`
+2. has no parameters
+3. returns `void`

+A test will 'fail' if either of these happen:
+1. there are an `error`
+2. there are a failed `assert`, [see assert functions here](functions.md).
+3. there is an exception

+When any test fails, `bds -t` will return a non-zero exit code

+### Test Cases Example

 File <a href="bds/test_24.bds">test_24.bds</a>
 ```
 #!/usr/bin/env bds

-int twice(int n)    return 3 * n    // Looks like I don't really know what "twice" means...
+int twice(int n) {
+    return 3 * n // Maybe I don't really know what "twice" means...
+}

 void test01() {
     print("Nice test code 01\n")